coinbase/solidity-style-guide/README.md

 bytes._function()
 ```

-We could remedy this by insisting on the use public functions.
-However, developers may prefer internal functions because they are more gas efficient to call, due to how libraries are compiled in Solidity:
+Insisting on the use public functions could avoid this issue.
+However, we should not rely on this as a remedy as developers may prefer internal functions because they are more gas efficient to call, due to how libraries are compiled in Solidity:

 > ... the code of internal library functions that are called from a contract and all functions called from therein will at compile time be included in the calling contract, and a regular JUMP call will be used instead of a DELEGATECALL. ([source](https://docs.soliditylang.org/en/latest/contracts.html#libraries))